burlachenkok/burlachenkok.github.io/_posts/2023-05-02-FL_PyTorch-presentation-at-SIAM-OP23.md

 ---
 layout: post
-title: FL_PyTorch at SIAM Conference on Optimization (OP23)
+title: FL_PyTorch at the SIAM Conference on Optimization (OP23)
 published: true
 ---